temenostech/temenos-platform-documentation/docfx_project/home/techguides/access-ud-directories.md

 <br>

   - <span style="color:orange">**standalone**</span> - contains the jboss logs
-server.log - shows the Jboss application log
+server.log - shows the Jboss application log (standalone folder appeas only for the Extend Templates, Wildfly Template and Stack01 Template).
+On the other hand, if you download the Stack02 Template instead of 'standalone' you will find the 'appserver' folder which shows WebSphere logs such as startServer.log, stopServer.log, and SystemOut.log

 ![access ud directories schema](./images/access-ud-standalone.png)
 <br>